 Arrowhead released a video with attempts to advertise its landfill as a great corporate neighbor.

-BBC President Esther Calhoun traveled to Montgomery, Al to share her experiences of injustice with the UN Working Group on the issue of discrimination against women.
+Black Belt Citizens traveled to Montgomery to share her experiences with the UN Working Group on the issue of discrimination against women.

 AL NAACP and Black Belt Citizens held a press conference at Pitts/New Hope Cemetery about the on-going trespass and desecration of the Black cemetery by the landfill.

-In 2016, BBC partnered with Project South: Institute for the Elimination of Poverty and Genocide, for strategic goals towards health and justice including the ability to accept tax deductible donations.
-In 2016, the group began a campaign for the human right to clean water and working sanitation.
-In 2016, BBC Officers hired their first-ever staff, a part-time coordinator, to help assist their efforts for health and justice.
-In 2016, BBC Officers and Coordinator met 2-3 times per month to strategically coordinate work and accomplish the following:
+In 2016, Black Belt Citizens partnered with Project South: Institute for the Elimination of Poverty and Genocide for strategic goals towards health and justice including the ability to accept tax deductible donations.
+In 2016, Black Belt Citizens Officers hired their first-ever staff, a part-time coordinator, to assist their efforts for health and justice.
+In 2016, Black Belt Citizens Officers and Coordinator met 2-3 times per month to strategically coordinate work and accomplish the following:

-- BBC participated in and/or led 21 educational programs and advocacy events in Uniontown and the Black Belt where we acted for health & justice;
+- Participated in and/or led 21 educational programs and advocacy events in Uniontown and the Black Belt;

-- BBC developed 16 programs for engagement with Al students with different colleges featuring Samford University, Stillman College, Tuskegee University, University of Al Tuscaloosa, University of Al Birmingham, and University of Montevallo;
+- Developed 16 programs with Al students featuring Samford University, Stillman College, Tuskegee University, University of Al Tuscaloosa, University of Al Birmingham, and University of Montevallo;

-- BBC coordinated 10 programs with faith groups that provided safe space, locations for strategic meetings, fellowship, and much more;
+- Coordinated 10 programs with faith groups whom provided us safe space, locations for strategic meetings, fellowship, and much more;

-- BBC participated in 9 national trainings, workshops, and speaking engagements in 7 different states including the US Commission on Civil Rights in Washington DC; the 6th Extreme Energy Extraction Collaborative Summit in PA, the Southern Peoples Organizing Intensive in Atlanta, Southern Movement Assembly VI in Chattanooga, the 47th National Conference for Black Lawyers in Chicago, CoopEcon 2016 in Epes AL, the 20th Southern Human Rights Organizers Conference in Jackson MS, and the US Human Rights Network’s FIHRE, Fighting Injustice through Human Rights Education (FIHRE), Retreat at legendary Highlander Research and Education Center in TN.
+- Participated in 9 national trainings, workshops, and speaking engagements in 7 different states including the US Commission on Civil Rights in Washington DC, the Extreme Energy Extraction Collaborative Summit in PA, the Southern Peoples Organizing Intensive in Atlanta, Southern Movement Assembly in Chattanooga, the National Conference for Black Lawyers in Chicago, CoopEcon in Epes AL, the Southern Human Rights Organizers Conference in Jackson MS, and the US Human Rights Network’s FIHRE, Fighting Injustice through Human Rights Education (FIHRE), Retreat at legendary Highlander Research and Education Center in TN.

 Black Belt Citizens and Al Young, Black & Green hosted Building Bridges for Justice, MLK weekend, featuring a tour of Uniontown, Saturday Prayer Supper, community listening session, and cultural infrastructure workshop with a focus on civil rights, environmental justice, and community empowerment.

-Arrowhead Landfill’s attorneys filed a slapp lawsuit against 4 Uniontown residents and members of BBC for alleged slander.
+Arrowhead Landfill’s attorneys filed a slapp lawsuit against 4 Uniontown residents for alleged slander.

 BBC hosted Unitarian Universalist Fellowship of Montgomery for a Fighting for Human Rights Tour.
 Groups visited the sewage sprayfields and New Hope Cemetery where they noticed recent bulldozer work and a parked bulldozer inside the cemetery.

-BBC President Calhoun and Coordinator Johnston traveled to Pennsylvania to join the Extreme Energy Extraction Collaborative Summit.
-BBC connected with community leaders and environmental justice experts from across North America in a 4 day workshop.
+Black Belt Citizens traveled to Pennsylvania to join the Extreme Energy Extraction Collaborative Summit and connected with community leaders and environmental justice experts from across North America in a 4 day workshop.

 ACLU filed for dismissal of the landfill’s slander suit.
 Their piece, “This Poor, Black, Polluted Alabama Town, Speaking Up Gets You Sued,” can be found at this link.

-Black Belt Citizens joined the Southern People’s Initiative in Atlanta, Ga with Project South, the Southern Movement Assembly and over 65 freedom fighters to plan community-determined solutions in this time of crisis.
+Black Belt Citizens attended the Southern People’s Organizing Initiative in Atlanta, Ga with Women Watch Afrika, Project South, the Southern Movement Assembly and over 65 freedom fighters from around the Global South.

-BBC and Federation of Southern Coops hosted “Growing Local Farmers” which brought together 35 farmers, community leaders, government agency staff, and organization’s from Al’s Black Belt region to discuss black land loss, growing small businesses, family farms and cooperative models, and more.
-BBC and allies confirmed the need to work for economic justice in the Black Belt with programs for the youth and those most impacted.
+Black Belt Citizens and Federation of Southern Coops hosted “Growing Local Farmers” which brought together 35 farmers, community leaders, government agency staff, and organization’s from Al’s Black Belt region to discuss black land loss, growing small businesses, family farms and cooperative models, and more.

-BBC and Project South hosted the Uniontown Assembly and political forum at Quinn Chapel AME.
+Black Belt Citizens hosted the Uniontown Assembly and political forum at Quinn Chapel AME Church.
 The community program united people from Uniontown in the creation of a shared political platform.

 US Commission on Civil Rights released their report, “Environmental Justice: Examining the Environmental Protection Agency Compliance and Enforcement of Title VI and E.O.
 12,898,” mentioning Uniontown over 70 times regarding the US Environmental Protection Agency’s role in environmental justice, complying with the Civil Rights Act, and policies and actions related to coal ash.
 Center for Public Integrity wrote an article, “Report slams EPA Civil Rights Compliance.”

-4 BBC members attended the 20th Bi-Annual Southern Human Rights Organizer’s Conference (SHROC) at historic Tougaloo College in Jackson, Ms.
+4 Black Belt Citizens members attended the 20th Bi-Annual Southern Human Rights Organizer’s Conference (SHROC) at historic Tougaloo College in Jackson, Ms.

-- BBC members led and/or participated in 40+ programs centered around health and justice.
+- Led and/or participated in 40+ programs centered around health and justice;

-- Members attended all 17 City Council meetings and led and/or hosted 4 educational meetings with elected officials.
+- Attended all 17 City Council meetings and led and/or hosted 4 educational meetings with elected officials;

-- Members of BBC attended over 5 trainings outside Uniontown including Mobile, Tuskegee, Atlanta, North Carolina, and Vermont.
+- Attended 5+ trainings outside Uniontown including Mobile, Tuskegee, Atlanta, North Carolina, and Vermont.

 January 20, on the day of the Presidential Inauguration, Black Belt Citizens met to strategically plan 2017 goals.
-On January 21, over a dozen BBC members, young and old, joined the “Black Belt Social Change Leaders” program in Selma hosted by the National Committee for Responsible Philanthropy, the Black Belt Community Foundation, and the Grantmakers for Southern Progress.
-Below is a picture of BBC President Esther Calhoun and Selma native LaTosha Brown.
+On January 21, over a dozen Black Belt Citizens members, young and old, joined the “Black Belt Social Change Leaders” program in Selma hosted by the National Committee for Responsible Philanthropy, the Black Belt Community Foundation, and the Grantmakers for Southern Progress.

 Arrowhead Landfill withdrew its $30 million lawsuit intended to threaten four Uniontown residents.
 Please learn more from ACLU’s article, “Landfill Drops

-The AL Department of Environmental Management (ADEM) approved and renewed the landfill’s permit for another 5 years.
-On the same day, BBC hosted a learning tour of the failed sewage sprayfield with professors, engineers, and local experts.
-On February 11, BBC met to protect and defend the community from the landfill and state government.
+Only 3 days after the landfill dropped its lawsuit, The AL Department of Environmental Management (ADEM) approved and renewed the landfill’s permit for another 5 years.
+On the same day, Black Belt Citizens hosted a learning tour of the failed sewage sprayfield with professors, engineers, and local experts.
+On February 11, Black Belt Citizens met to protect and defend the community from the landfill and state government.

-BBC hosted BWRK for a strategic meeting in Uniontown.
+Black Belt Citizens hosted Black Warrior Riverkeeper for a strategic meeting in Uniontown.

-Five BBC members traveled to Clarkston, Ga for Southern Peoples’ Organizing Intensive training with Women Watch Afrika, Project South, and the Southern Movement Assembly.
+Five Black Belt Citizens members traveled to Clarkston, Ga for Southern Peoples’ Organizing Intensive training with Women Watch Afrika, Project South, and the Southern Movement Assembly.

-BBC welcomed US Senator Cory Booker (D-NJ) and many special guests to Uniontown for day 1 of their Southeastern environmental justice learning tour.
-BBC members toured the Senator’s staff, Hip Hop Caucus, Now This News, National Geographic, Yale Law School’s Environmental Justice Clinic, Earthjustice, Shepherd Productions, and others to the cheese plant, the sewage sprayfields, the landfill, and New Hope Cemetery.
-Please see Shepherd Productions “Waking Up the Black Belt” for more.
+Black Belt Citizens welcomed US Senator Cory Booker (D-NJ) and many special guests to Uniontown for day 1 of their Southeastern environmental justice learning tour.
+Black Belt Citizens members toured the Senator’s staff, Hip Hop Caucus, Now This News, National Geographic, Yale Law School’s Environmental Justice Clinic, Earthjustice, Shepherd Productions, and others to the cheese plant, the sewage sprayfields, the landfill, and New Hope Cemetery.

 Fusion’s Project Earth published “The Black Belt Citizens Fight for Clean Air and Water in Uniontown.”

-BBC members attended Uniontown’s Council meeting then hosted Salaam Green and Literary Healing Arts for “Health and Healing, Uniontown.”
-On August 21, BBC members attended Uniontown’s Council meeting then hosted Portia Takes on the Black Belt for “Hands Off the Black Belt”.
+Black Belt Citizens members attended Uniontown’s Council meeting then hosted Salaam Green and Literary Healing Arts for “Health and Healing, Uniontown.”
+On August 21, Black Belt Citizens members attended Uniontown’s Council meeting then hosted Portia Takes on the Black Belt for “Hands Off the Black Belt”.